andrewlee977/andrewlee977/README.md

 I'm a Data Scientist who is passionate about end-to-end data driven applications that solve user and business problems.
 I'm excited to apply cutting-edge technologies and talk about innovations in the industry with equally passionate professionals!
 Send me a message and let's chat!

-📊  I'm currently working as an Data Engineer with the [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-asylum-ds-a) organization to improve data accessibility and outcomes in refugee asylum cases
+📊  I'm currently working as a Data Engineer with the [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-asylum-ds-a) organization to improve data accessibility and outcomes in refugee asylum cases.
+Our product will help lawyers win refugee asylum cases by providing analytics to help build stronger cases.

 🎓  I have a Bachelor of Science in Business Administration – Operations & Business Analytics (Major) and Computer Information Technology (Minor), with Honors distinction, at University of Oregon